 Joan Miró also created the Barcelona Contemporary Cultural Center to feature contemporary, alternative, and innovative art.

 If you’re up for something different, check out the CaixaForum.
 This museum is located in a former brick factory, and it features an ever-changing collection of excellent art.

 If you’re interested in the history of the Catalan region and its accompanying art, check out the highly-rated Catalan Art Museum.
 If you want to learn more about the history of Barcelona, head to the Barcelona History Museum, which features some great Roman ruins.
 If you’re interested in checking out a few huge old ships, you should stop into the Maritime Museum that’s housed in a medieval shipyard (plus, it’s free and the building is really cool).

-Barcelona is an amazing beach city, which is interesting because the beaches were overrun by industry and pollution until the early 90s.
-The city completely cleaned up and renovated the beaches before the 1992 Olympics, and it’s now considered to have the best urban beaches in the world.
+There were no natural beaches in Barcelona until the city built man-made beaches for the 1992 Olympics—the area was overrun by industry and pollution until the early 90s.
+The city’s beaches are now considered to be some of the best urban beaches in the world.

 - Runner Bean Tours — Free and paid tours.

 - Sandemans New Europe: Barcelona — Free tours.

 - Free Walking Tours Barcelona — Free tours.

 - Trip Advisor’s Tour Page — Discover more niche tours.

 Barcelona Nightlife and Clubs